beriberikix/golioth-firmware-sdk/examples/linux/buildroot/README.md

 # Golioth Firmware SDK Buildroot Example

-This directory contains a complete Buildroot br2-external tree for building a Linux system with the Golioth Firmware SDK and the golioth_basics example application.
+This directory contains a complete Buildroot br2-external tree for building a Linux system with the Golioth Firmware SDK and the golioth_app example application.
 The system is configured to run on QEMU with network support for easy testing and development.

 ## Quick Start